Overview of the Vietnam coconut shell charcoal market

 - Or L/C for large orders

-A basic set of documents includes:
+A complete set of documents now includes:

 - Commercial Invoice